-during my work in connection with the Volur any royalties, proceeds, or other benefits th
+any royalties, proceeds, or other benefits that are der

-by the laws of the State of that this Waiver shall be governed by and ir ed to be as broad and inclusive as permitted in the United States of America, and nterpreted in accordance with the laws of the t in the event that any clause or provision of y court of competent jurisdiction, the
+recordings.
+I expressly agree that this Waiver is intended to be as by the laws of the State of in that this Waiver shall be governed by and interpreted State of I agree that in the eventhis Waiver shall be held to be invalid by any court of s broad and inclusive as permitted the United States of America, and I in accordance with the laws of the vent that any clause or provision of

-ot otherwise affect the remaining provisions
+invalidity of such clause or provision shall not otherwise of this Release which shall continue to enforceable.

 Volunteer's Signature

 Print Volunteer's Name

 If under 18:

 Signature of Parent/Guardian // Date

 Printed Name of Parent/Guardian

-Emergency Contact:
+Emergency Contact: Name:

-Name:Relationship to Participant:

-Phone Number:
+Relationship to Participant:Phone Number: